noahlebowitz1991/BirdCLEF/README.md

 The individual animal classes have their own separate models.

+I submitted birdclef kaggle submission.ipynb to Kaggle on Wednesday, May 6, 2026.
+It uses data from many of the other programs on this page.

 All data comes from Kaggle.

 The final deadline is June 3.